-Here’s the latest sweep from the world of education to employment, where all the job seekers are above average … and sorry for the long delay since the last one!
-Another one coming soon with a special focus on innovation in the landscape of job search
+Here’s the latest sweep from the world of education-to-employment, where all the job seekers are above average …

 If you know anyone else who might be interested in these updates, have them add their email here.
-Close to hitting our first 100 community members — please spread the word!
+Great wave of new signups after the last blast.
+Thanks peeps!

 All the News that’s Fit to Print

 - Bootcamp stuff …. the Fed gov’t push to experiment w making bootcamp programs Federal-aid-eligible seems to be coinciding with a wave of college-bootcamp partnership innovation … not sure what the chicken-egg relationship is but who cares, great to see!

 - I’m jazzed up about this partnership between SNHU and Flatiron School to provide success-coach-supported online bootcamp experience and (for those who want it) path to bachelor’s degree built around Flatiron, “coop”-style with bootcamp + internship as part of 4-yr experience.
 Can’t for life of me understand why more universities aren’t taking a page out of the playbook of Northeastern, Waterloo, Wilfrid Laurier, etc. on integrating real-world work-based learning into college.
 SNHU continues to put other universities to shame when it comes to innovation